fbpx

 • Household accidents (dropping a plate or objects crashing to the floor)

-These kinds of surprising situations can make a dog nervous and anxious, which can lead to an attack on a child who is the source of the shock or one who happens to be in the area.
-Attacks as a result of shocks and surprises may have nothing to do with the kid and may be simply a result of the dog feeling threatened or nervous.
+These kinds of surprising situations can make a dog nervous and anxious, leading to an attack on a child who is the source of the shock or who happens to be in the area.
+Attacks due to shocks and surprises may have nothing to do with the child and may simply result from the dog feeling threatened or nervous.

-Loneliness and separation: There’s a lot of support, both from academic research and from pet owners’ testimony, that seems to support the concept that dogs do form emotional attachments to their owners.
-Over time, there are clear signs that dogs express recognition and can express emotions like happiness, sadness and excitement.
+Loneliness and Separation: There is a lot of support, both from academic research and from pet owners’ testimony, that suggests dogs do form emotional attachments to their owners.
+Over time, there are clear signs that dogs express recognition and can express emotions like happiness, sadness, and excitement.

-As a result of this emotional formation, dogs who become “lonely” after being separated from their owners for extended periods of time can express their sadness and frustration by becoming more aggressive.
-Kids of the family can be attacked by a dog who is overly relieved to be reunited with the family, and stranger children can be attacked by a confused dog who is upset at being separated from its owners.
+As a result of this emotional formation, dogs who become “lonely” after being separated from their owners for extended periods can express their sadness and frustration by becoming more aggressive.
+A dog who is overly relieved to be reunited with the family may attack the children, and a confused dog who is upset at being separated from its owners can attack stranger children.

-Physical contact: Dogs can be trained very early on by their owners to understand what is considered safe physical contact, such as a pet on the head or rub on the side.
+Physical Contact: Dogs can be trained very early on by their owners to understand what is considered safe physical contact, such as a pet on the head or a rub on the side.
 Without this understanding and training, however, a dog can react negatively to the anticipation of being touched or when being touched.
 This is called “touch sensitivity”.
-When this happens, a dog may growl, snarl, flinch or show other defensive behaviors.
+When this happens, a dog may growl, snarl, flinch or show other defensive behaviours.

-Physical discomfort: Dogs who are not comfortable are more likely to attack both kids and adults alike.
-This can include dogs who are sick and have internal discomfort, dogs who are sleepy, or dogs who are hungry and thirsty.
-Interacting or being around a dog when it is not comfortable can result in the dog lashing out and attacking someone if something happens to trigger a reaction from the dog.
+Physical discomfort: Dogs who are uncomfortable are more likely to attack kids and adults alike.
+This can include dogs who are sick and have internal discomfort, sleepy dogs, or dogs who are hungry and thirsty.
+Interacting or being around a dog when it is not comfortable can result in the dog lashing out and attacking someone if something happens to trigger a reaction.

 Fear Aggression: Many, if not most dogs, bite out of fear aggression.
-Fear Aggression is when either puppies or adult dogs react aggressively to frightening events.
-Fear aggression is often caused by poor socialization and dogs who may not have had appropriate or adequate exposure to kids or other dogs and to common experiences in their environment such as loud noise, different kinds of people (including kids), and other simple things like car rides – and unfortunately may become fearful in these types of situations.
+Fear aggression is when either puppies or adult dogs react aggressively to frightening events.
+Fear aggression is often caused by poor socialization, such as a lack of appropriate or adequate exposure to children or other dogs and common experiences in their environment, such as loud noise, unfamiliar people, and other things like car rides.
+When made anxious by these unfamiliar things, they become increasingly fearful and, therefore, aggressive.

 Fear aggression is a problem that can get worse over time.
-Owners may not fully recognize the early warning signs of fear aggression, and because of this, their dog’s behavior can intensify if the “scary thing” or experience is still around.
-Punishing your dog with harsh physical or verbal reprimands in most cases will not work – and could actually make the behavior worse.
-If dogs are punished for expressing more subtle signs, such as growling, the growling may stop – but in turn, escalate to a more serious behavior such as biting.
+Owners may not fully recognize the early warning signs of fear aggression, and because of this, their dog’s behaviour can intensify if the “scary thing” or experience is still around.
+Punishing your dog with harsh physical or verbal reprimands doesn’t usually work and may worsen things.
+If dogs are punished for expressing more subtle signs, such as growling, the growling may stop – but in turn, escalate to a more serious behaviour, such as biting.

 What dogs are the biggest threat, and who is at the most risk?

-Studies throughout North America have shown year after year that statistically, pitbulls and rottweilers (who are mostly family dogs) have been noted to be the biggest threat to both adults and children.
+Studies throughout North America have shown year after year that pit bulls and rottweilers (who are mostly family dogs) are statistically noted to be the biggest threats to both adults and children.

 One reported study has shown that from 2005 to 2019, family dogs inflicted 54% of all fatal attacks.
-65% were inflicted by pit bulls.
-Of the 346 fatal pit bull attacks during the period, over half, 53%, involved killing a family member.
+Pit bulls inflicted 65%.
+Of the 346 fatal pit bull attacks during the period, 53% involved killing a family member.

 In another 15 year long study, it was reported that pit bulls killed 380 Americans, a rate over 7 times higher than the next closest breed, rottweilers, with 51 deaths.